qtrinh/qpipeline/COSMIC_VCF.md

 echo "##header for $NCFILE " >> _.tmp.header ; cat _${NCFILE}.tmp.header >> _.tmp.header

 # Add 'chr' and 'CODING=1' to data in coding file.
-This is necessary so we know where entries came from later on
+This is necessary so we know where the
+# entries are from later on
 zcat $CFILE  | awk '{ if ($1 ~ /^#/) { print $0 } else { print "chr"$0";CODING=1" }}' | grep -v "^#" > _${CFILE}.tmp.modified

 # Similarly, add 'chr' and 'NONCODING=1' to data in non-coding file